rucinskimaciej/tapsterbot/clients/android/README.md

 # android

 Here are an Android client to use so as to drive the robot by sending to it HTTP requests.
-Indeed the Android device and the robot's server should be in the same network: **the server must be reachable by the Android device**.
+Indeed the Android device and the robot's server should be in the same network: **the server must be reachable by the Android device of course**.

-The app embeds also a Snips.ai-based assistant so as to drive the robot in a more elegant way.
+The app embeds also a [Snips.ai-based assistant](https://snips.ai/ "Snips.ai") so as to drive the robot in a more elegant way.
 We can talk to the assistant (which uses ASR and NLU) so as to make the robot move.

 If you want to use this assistant, you must **create at the root of the external storage** area of the device, a _Tapster2client_ folder.
-In this folder, you should place another one **with the assets of the assistant**.
-These assets are available in this repository.
+In this folder, you should place another folder **with the assets of the assistant**.
+These assets are available [here](https://github.com/pylapp/tapsterbot/tree/master/clients/chatbot-snips "Assets of the assistant").
 You can define the path to the assets to use in the settings of the app.

 ## Install the APK